About the project

 Aerial photo of the Maplewood Marine Restoration Project post-restoration

 The project site is located within a deep waterlot basin – up to nine metres deep – that was dredged in the 1940s to support a gravel extraction business and was later used as a log storage area.
-The project is anticipated to enhance approximately five hectares of low-value marine habitat into higher-value marine habitat for fish, birds and other wildlife.
+The project is anticipated to enhance approximately five hectares of low-diversity marine habitat into higher-diversity marine habitat for fish, birds and other wildlife.